phuonglh/vn.vitk/README.md

 # Vitk -- A Vietnamese Text Processing Toolkit #
 ---

+NOTE: A new, updated toolkit is available at [vnTokenizer](http://mim.hus.vnu.edu.vn/dsl/tools/tokenizer)

 This is the third release of a Vietnamese text processing toolkit, which is called "Vitk", developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh)